 In the Sunshine State Conference, success on the volleyball court does not come with ease.
 It's that fact alone that makes Sam Cibrone's long list of accomplishments that much more impressive as he has elevated the Saint Leo University volleyball program from a conference doormat to one of national recognition and conference glory.

-A journey that started when he was named head coach on May 17, 2004, fans have seen his teams claim a Sunshine State Conference championship, an SSC Coach of the Year honor, a NCAA Tournament regional championship appearance and countless All-Conference, All-Region and All-America honors en route to becoming the winningest coach in Saint Leo Volleyball history.
+A journey that started when he was named head coach on May 17, 2004, fans have seen his teams claim two Sunshine State Conference championships, two SSC Coach of the Year honors, a NCAA Tournament regional championship appearance and countless All-Conference, All-Region and All-America honors en route to becoming the winningest coach in Saint Leo Volleyball history.

 During the 2013 season, Cibrone took a team that was picked to finish 8th in the Sunshine State Conference and led them to a 2nd place SSC finish and the team's fifth NCAA tournament bid under Cibrone's tutelage.
 Though their postseason run was cut short, the squads' postseason accolades continued to flow in.
 The 2013 season alone boasted one AVCA All-America Honorable Mention, one AVCA All-Region First team selection, one AVCA All-Region Honorable Mention, one All-SSC First Team selection, two All-SSC Second Team selections, two SSC All-Newcomer Team selections, and three SSC Players of the Week.
 The performances of standouts Jaclyn Mailoto and Yaidimar Santiago also broke three Saint Leo all-time single season records.